 Once you identify the students who require EL supports and the languages they need, you'll need to obtain the supports and plan for time and one-half for those who need it.
-This support must be requested each academic year for students who need it.
+This support must be requested in SSD Online each academic year for students who need it.